 # 15: I am convinced that competition is most productive when you are competing with yourself.

 Don’t compete against others.
 Compete against yourself and what you are capable of achieving.

 # 16: … People will buy more readily when they can take their products home with them.

-Keep some extra products on hand so your customers don’t have to sit around and wait for them.
+Keep some extra products on hand so your customers don’t have to sit around and wait for their order to arrive.